pydata/xarray/CORE_TEAM_GUIDE.md

    If the example is not reproducible, or if it’s clearly not minimal, feel free to ask the reporter if they can provide and example or simplify the provided one.
    Do acknowledge that writing minimal reproducible examples is hard work.
 If the reporter is struggling, you can try to write one yourself and we’ll edit the original post to include it.

+   If a nice reproducible example has been provided, thank the reporter for that.
-   If a reproducible example can’t be provided, add the “Needs info” label.
+   If a reproducible example can’t be provided, add the “needs mcve” label.

    If a reproducible example is provided, but you see a simplification, edit the original post with your simpler reproducible example.